 - Caron Treatment Center

-- Adolescent Residential – 4 weeks (64 hours over 4 weeks)
+- Adolescent Residential – four weeks (64 hours)

 - Gaudenzia Concept 90

 - Adult Residential – four weeks (96 hours)